matteobrusa/md-styler/README.md

 ```

 ## How does it work?
-Markdown styler is a simple ajax hack standing on the shoulders of giants: [Strapdown.js](http://strapdownjs.com/) and [cors-anywhere](cors-anywhere.herokuapp.com).
+Markdown Styler is a simple ajax hack standing on the shoulders of giants: [Strapdown.js](http://strapdownjs.com/) and [cors-anywhere](cors-anywhere.herokuapp.com).

 Fork it [on Github](https://github.com/matteobrusa/md-styler).

 ## Can I use it with Dropbox links?
 Sure!
-Markdown styler knows how to work with links from Dropbox.
+Markdown Styler knows how to work with links from Dropbox.

 ## Can I use a different theme?
 Sure, try adding a `theme=xyz` parameter with value `journal|simplex|bootstrap|superhero|slate|united`.